Music of Star Trek II: The Wrath of Khan

 Star Trek II: The Wrath of Khan is a 1982 science fiction film directed by Nicholas Meyer, based on the television series Star Trek and is the second film in the Star Trek film series, following Star Trek: The Motion Picture (1979).
-The film is scored by James Horner, in his first major film score he composed in his career.
+The film is scored by James Horner, in his first major film score of his career.
 He was selected after sorting numerous composers, in place of Jerry Goldsmith, who scored the predecessor and was not considered because of the film's reduced budget.
 Horner produced a modernistic sound over the John Williams style of epic orchestral film scores for the Star Wars films.
-According to of Comic Book Resources, his score for Battle Beyond the Stars (1980) served as the inspiration for Wrath of Khan.
+According to of Comic Book Resources, his score for Battle Beyond the Stars (1980) served as the inspiration for his Wrath of Khan score.

 Composition and recording

 When Horner was assigned to work on the film in mid-January 1982, he sketched basic ideas for the score and developed main themes for each character.
 He then completed writing the entire score within four-and-a-half weeks.
 The music was recorded at the Warner Bros.
 Studios, Burbank from April 12–15, 1982, and two additional sessions were conducted on April 30, and May 3, respectively at the Record Plant studio in Los Angeles to modify the themes.
 Horner composed nearly 72 minutes of score, which was performed by a 91-piece of the Hollywood Studio Symphony.
 He made use of synthesizers for ancillary effects, and Craig Huxley performed the Blaster beam, as well as composing electronic music for the Genesis Project video.
 When most of the film's final edit had been locked, before Horner composing the music, he had to change the orchestration process as the integration of special effects caused changes in the scene durations.
 The score incorporates the Star Trek theme composed by Alexander Courage and written by Gene Roddenberry.